foobar167/junkyard/ReadMe.md

 Manual image annotation opens image where user can select polygon areas around the objects of interest.
-After selecting region of interest user press menu button and program cuts rectangular images from selected polygons with a scanning window.
+After selecting region of interest user presses menu button and program cuts rectangular images from selected polygons with a scanning window.

 ![Manual image annotation with polygons](